 According to data from 2022, Alibaba Group is one of the world’s largest eCommerce marketplaces, with approximately USD 780 billion generated in 2022.
 AliExpress is the company’s online marketplace for eCommerce brands and sellers providing multiple products and services.

 AliExpres connects Chinese businesses with international buyers and is popular in China.
-The platform’s popularity also has to do with the ease of use since it is extremely easy to become a seller on this eCommerce platform and sell multiple types of products.
+The platform’s popularity also has to do with its ease of use.
+It is extremely easy to become a seller on this eCommerce platform and sell multiple types of products.
 Additionally, there are helpful seller resources to help buyers make informed decisions.

 Types of eCommerce websites available

-Primarily an eCommerce marketplace, AliExpress has limited options when it comes to buying websites.
-The platform is known for its direct-from-manufacturer model, providing buyers with access to a wide range of goods and services at competitive prices.
+Primarily an eCommerce marketplace, AliExpress offers limited options for buying websites.
+The platform is known for its direct-from-manufacturer model, which provides buyers with access to a wide range of goods and services at competitive prices.

 Pros